karaelf33/ComputerScienceStudentsSummerHomeWork/README.md

 https://www.youtube.com/watch?v=SBeG6cl8BlA

--Use Swagger for API documentation.
+- Use Swagger for API documentation.
 Create a swagger documentation for the application.

 - Occasionally you can meet with me to discuss the project.

 - You can ask any question about the project.

--End of project you should present the project to me.
+- End of project you should present the project to me.
 10-15 min presentation with english language.

--End of project we can discuss to add new features to the project.
+- End of project we can discuss to add new features to the project.